thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-basic-moves.md

 When you want to **push back** against an undesired outcome, tell the party and the GM what part of the tale you want to change.

-Discuss with the others how it should happen, then **give up** an item from your Baggage.
+Discuss with the others how it should happen, then **give up** a Burden.

 # Trust Moves